Agent Zero Review: Open-Source AI Agents with Docker & Ollama

 run agent 0

-5. Configure Agent Zero
+5. Configure Agent Zero for Your Workflow

-Click the Settings gear to make it yours:
+Click the settings gear icon to customize:

 agent 0 settings